czettnersandor/vagrant-docker-lamp/README.md

 Vagrant/Docker files for a LAMP Virtual Machine like setup.
 In approach to give the speed of the bare metal but the security of a VM using Linux Container (LXC).
 This configuration gives you a fast, reproducible development environment.

-This configuration is designed for Magento development, but can be also used for any PHP application.
+This configuration is designed for Magento and Magento 2 development, but can be also used for any PHP application.
 Tested with Drupal as well.

 ## Provides